stefanputz/rp_lock-in_pid/README.md

 # Red Pitaya Lock-in+PID Application

-## Updated from original version with one PID added.
+## Updated from original version with one PID added
 - PIDA, PIDB and PIDC outputs are possbile inputs for PID's, all PID outputs have arbitrary offsets pm 1 V under more options
 - only slow output 3 and 4 working